 However, the CGSs state that there are a number of constraints to their development.
 In Lebanon, the economic conditions are complex and the banking sector has collapsed, turning the country into a cash-based economy.
 This, in turn, has suspended Kafalat operations - except for grants from multinational institutions.
-In Egypt and Tunisia, the CGSs state that they face challenges related to low quality of loan applications and risk aversion or lack of interest from lending institutions.
+In other member countries, the CGSs state that they face challenges related to low quality of loan applications and risk aversion or lack of interest from lending institutions.
 Additionally, the region suffers from a lack of awareness about the existence of credit guarantee schemes and how they operate, which combined with the banks' risk aversion, can be a significant obstacle to their growth and achieving their ultimate goal of enhancing access to finance for MSMEs, empowering and enabling them to create new jobs.

-3.3 CGSs and digital solutions
+2.3 CGSs and digital solutions

 The trend of implementing digital transformation strategies in the financial system including banks, guarantee schemes and other types of financial institutions, has implications on their business models and outreach.
 Feyen et al. (2021) show that digital innovation has brought major benefits in connectivity of systems, cost and newly created usable data.
 Digital solutions have the potential to enhance CGS visibility, productivity and efficiency, which would ultimately enhance financial inclusion of MSMEs.
 Additionally, direct digital products can be more accessible for SMEs.
-As for the awareness issue, digital media can be adopted to promote the products and services provided by CGSs amongst financial institutions, MSMEs and industry associations.
+As for awareness issues, digital media can be adopted to promote the products and services provided by CGSs amongst financial institutions, MSMEs and industry associations.
+Moreover, digitalisation can help CGSs in impact evaluation, product development, and training, capacitation and better communication.